FeatureBaseDB/pdk/README.md

 `pdk taxi -i taxi-big -f usecase/taxi/greenAndYellowUrls.txt`

 There are a number of other options you can tweak to affect the speed and memory usage of the import (or point it to a remote pilosa instance).
-Use `pdk taxi -help` to see all the options.
+Use `pdk taxi --help` to see all the options.

 Note that this url file represents 1+ billion columns of data - depending on your hardware this will probably take well over 3 hours, and consume quite a bit of memory (and CPU).
 You can make a file with fewer URLs if you just want to get a sample.